 This is just a cute little French song from childhood that takes place in spring.
 It’s catchy and slow enough for young students.

 Voici le mois de mai

-This one is great for young students.
+This is another of my favorite French songs for spring.
+It is great for young students, especially for May 1st.
 It’s a sweet song about gathering flowers and giving them to someone.

 À la volette

 We sang this French song a lot with our son when he was little, and it is just such a sweet song.
 It’s full of passé composé verbs, including reflexive verbs, but if you have older kids, you might listen to it before using it to make sure it’s not too young for your class.

 This is one of my favorite French songs for spring!
 It is also pretty fast, but it repeats itself, so students can catch on.
 It’s got a fun, folk sound, and I think it’s fun to add some musical variety.
 It’s really fun to see if they can get all the way through it after a few tries.